 You need to practice to memorize what you have learned, for sure.
 If you already have AutoCAD or Rhino installed, install the corresponding version of Lands Design (Rhino or AutoCAD version).
 Remember, there is a 90-day free trial.
 If you don’t have any of these programs, the 90 day evaluation version of Rhino could be a good start point.
 Install Rhino as the main platform, and then install the Rhino version of Lands Design.

 The course provides you the skills and material to develop a landscape design project.
-At the end of the course, if you deliver the requested project, we will provide you with the Certificate of Approval, under some conditions.
+At the end of the course, if you deliver the requested project, we will provide you with the Course certificate, under some conditions.

 Good luck with your new journey!